Bro-Maankah/magym/README.md

 ## Description

 The purpose of this project is to showcase the skills and knowledge I have gained in HTML and CSS through the Dugsiiye.com Mentorship program.
-It serves as a submission for the final project.
+It serves as a submission for the final project in HTML and CSS.

 ## Installation